ablestatehq/distributa/README.md

-# Distributa 💰
+# Distributa

-An Open Source Tool generate FREE Unlimited Invoices.
+An Open Source Tool help you generate FREE Unlimited Invoices.

 ## How it works